 Charts 7 and 8 show excess deaths as a proportion of expected deaths by age band for each week during the pandemic.
 Charts 7B and 8B show the same information, for the most recent 26 weeks, in more detail.
-For much of the period excess deaths as a proportion of expected have tended to be lower for the older age groups, but there is no clear pattern by age in recent weeks.
+Excess deaths as a proportion of expected were higher for the 85+ older age group at the start of 2023.
 We do not show results for ages below 45 as the relatively low numbers of deaths at those ages means that estimates of expected deaths would be unreliable.